Sarimin Reksodihardjo: Basic Agrarian Law

 During his time as the head of the Agrarian Affairs, he was involved in the creation of the Basic Agrarian Law.
 On 21 May 1948, with the P, he was appointed by President Sukarno as the chairman of the Yogyakarta Agrarian Committee.
 The committee consisted of officials from different ministries and bureaus, members of the Working Body of the Central Indonesian National Committee, experts on customary law, and representatives from the Union of Plantation Laborers.

 After the recognition of sovereignty, the capital of Indonesia was moved to Jakarta.
-In accordance with this, the Yogyakarta Agrarian Committee was dissolved, and on 19 March 1952, the new committee, the Jakarta Agrarian Committee, was formed.
+By this, the Yogyakarta Agrarian Committee was dissolved, and on 19 March 1952, the new committee, the Jakarta Agrarian Committee, was formed.
 Sarimin was still in office as the chairman, and his deputy was Sadjarwo the Head of General Politic Affairs and Planning of the Ministry of Agriculture.

-Due to his appointment as the Governor of Nusa Tenggara, his day-to-day works in the committee was partially helped by Singgih Praptodihardjo, the Deputy Head of Agrarian Affairs.
+Due to his appointment as the Governor of Nusa Tenggara, his day-to-day work in the committee was partially helped by Singgih Praptodihardjo, the Deputy Head of Agrarian Affairs.

 Sarimin resigned in 1953.
 His position as the Head of Agrarian Affairs and the Chairman of the Jakarta Agrarian Committee was replaced by Singgih.